Updated July 3, 2018.

 - The franchisor assumes you have no associates when you begin, so there is no additional $165 E&O Insurance premium charged for associates.

 2. Application and Processing Fee for Financing: $0 to $200

-- If you apply for financing for a portion of the initial franchise fee, you must pay the franchisor a non-refundable application and processing fee of $200 at the time you apply for financing.
+- If you apply for financing for a portion of the initial franchise fee, you must pay the franchisor a non-refundable application and processing fee of $200 at time of processing.

 3. Rent (3 months): $0 to $3,000